Ladvien/ladvien.github.io/_posts/2019-02-02-deep-learning-natural-language-processing-toxic-comment-detector-service.md

 cd /home/my_user/flask_app
 npm init
 ```
-You will be prompted to enter the project--take your time to fill it our or just skip it by hitting return repeatedly.
+You will be prompted to enter the project--take your time to fill it out or skip it by hitting return repeatedly.

 Once the project has been setup, let's install the [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) package.
-It will allow use to create a proxy server sitting on top of our Flask service in a couple of lines of code.
+It will allow us to create a proxy server sitting on top of our Flask service in a couple of lines of code.

 Still in your project directory:
 ```